 C. The Council shall elect from its membership a chairperson to preside over meetings and to formally represent the Council in matters dealing with the applications.

 D. Annually, the Council will set a maximum amount for grants.
-The faculty will be informed of the maximum in the call for proposals..
+The faculty will be informed of the maximum in the call for proposals.

 E. Priority will be given to faculty members who have not received funds.